DadSchoorse/vkBasalt/README.md

 # vkBasalt
 vkBasalt is a Vulkan post processing layer to enhance the visual graphics of games.

-Currently, the only effects are:
+Currently, the build in effects are:
 - Contrast Adaptive Sharpening
 - Fast Approximate Anti-Aliasing
 - Enhanced Subpixel Morphological Anti-Aliasing
 - Deband/Dithering
 - 3D color LookUp Table

+It is also possible to use Reshade Fx shaders.

 ## Disclaimer
 This is one of my first projects ever, so expect it to have bugs.
 Use it at your own risk.